 However, beginning about 2010, the Baby Boomers began to retire and began drawing benefits instead of contributing to the trust funds.
 Even though, according to Pew Research, entrance of the Millenials, an even larger group, into the workforce should have helped, their entrance into the workforce coincided with a recession.
 That recession increased unemployment and produced stagnant wages.
 As a result, less money was available to the trust funds to pay a growing number of retirees.

 The discrepancy between income and promised payments fueled concerns about an inevitable insolvency of the trust funds, despite steps already taken to shore up the funds, including raising the retirement age for entitlement to full benefits.
-Unless the situation stabilizes, other steps — such as raising the cap on wages that Social Security contributions are based upon — may be needed.
+“Will Social Security run out of cash and be insolvent” are certainly prominent in the minds of individuals looking at the financial status of the Social Security program.
+And financing the programs will take a hit, according to the 2023 Social Security Trustees report.
+By 2033, scheduled benefits would be cut 23%.
+In other words, payouts would be 77% of scheduled benefits.
+Unless the situation stabilizes, other steps — such as raising the cap on wages that Social Security contributions are based upon — may be needed to improve the financial strength of the program.